stryker-mutator/mutation-testing-elements/docs/static-mutants.md

 1. You can ignore them<br />
    The mutants will be shown in your report with the "Ignored" state and won't count towards your mutation score.
 2. You can run them<br />
    The static mutants will get a fresh test environment to run in.
-This might require a browser page refresh or the creation of a new process or app domain.
+This might require a browser page refresh or the creation of a new process or app domain, which likely has a _big performance impact_.
 Test filtering is limited since per test coverage cannot be determined.

 ## Hybrid mutants